Tixon-noxit/LockerBox/README.md

 Launch can only be done when using python 3.x

 To start you need:
-  -Run command `pip3 install -r requirements.txt`
+    - Run command 'pip3 install -r requirements.txt'
-  -Run file LockerBox.py
+    - Run file 'LockerBox.py'